5 Alternate Sites To YouTube

 Another, and the most likely one you have heard about before, is Vimeo.

 Vimeo was created by filmmakers and to this day has strong support for film-like videos.
 If you are looking to upload your own short films or are looking for user-created films that are far ranging this site is definitely worth the look.

 It has video school for content-creators to help them refine their uploads, Vimeo also has a supportive community that is interested in aiding new creators.

 Its has Plus and Pro upgrades that you may feel are worth trying, there are people to collaborate with, Vimeo probably has the most supportive community of creators and tools to work with of all the platforms I've reviewed.

-There are plenty more options out there, but these four cover a wide range.
+There are plenty more options out there, but these five cover a wide range.
 If you are looking for content you used to watch on YouTube that has since been removed, you can probably find it on BitChute.
 If you are looking to video shorts Metacafe may fit what you are looking for.
 If you are trying to create new content or more serious works Vimeo may work for you.

 They are all alternatives to YouTube that offer something slightly different.